This blog has been updated to reflect Florida’s new permitless concealed carry law:

 Violating license laws, brandishing a weapon, or keeping a firearm improperly secured means you could face severe fines and even jail time.

-In Florida, you can keep a firearm in your vehicle if you have a license to carry.
-You may also store a concealed firearm in the trunk or underneath a seat without a concealed carry permit under certain conditions.
+According to Florida law, you can carry a gun in your vehicle if you have a license to carry, or a Florida concealed carry license.
+You may also store a concealed firearm in the trunk or underneath a seat without a concealed carry permit under certain conditions, or after Florida’s new permitless concealed carry law takes effect on July 1, 2023.

 Open Carry vs. Concealed Carry